-We wish to acknowledge all colleagues involved in the measurements at room temperature and at 1.9 K, and the Firm personnel involved in magnetic measurements.
-We thank P. Hagen, and C. Vollinger for data validation and analysis, and C. Vollinger for carefully reading the manuscript and valuable suggestions.
+We wish to thank all colleagues involved in the measurements at room temperature and at 1.9 K, and the Firm personnel involved in magnetic measurements.
+We acknowledge P. Hagen, and C. Vollinger for data validation and analysis, and C. Vollinger for the analysis of the bad assembly case and for carefully reading the manuscript.
 We finally acknowledge the project engineers and MTM-AS for discussions and support in the analysis.